skeeto/skeeto.github.com/_posts/2016-12-27-Elfeed-Domain-Specific-Language-Compilation.markdown

 be a single element list, which is the root element.
 I don't know why this is, but I've built everything to assume this structure as input.

-For Elfeed, all namespaces stripped from both elements and attributes to make parsing simpler.
+Elfeed strips all namespaces stripped from both elements and attributes to make parsing simpler.
 As I said, it's heuristic rather than strict, so namespaces are treated as noise.

 ### A domain-specific language